 Possibly the most exciting time in the school’s history came in 1971, when the school’s forced move to new premises threatened it with closure due to lack of funds.
-Bravely, the girls rallied together and, completely independent from the teachers and parents, organised a protest march to Archbishop’s House, where they met Cardinal Heenan, Archbishop of Westminster, entreating him to save the school.
+Bravely, the girls rallied together and - completely independent from the teachers and parents - organised a protest march to Archbishop’s House.
+Here they entreated Cardinal Heenan, Archbishop of Westminster, to save the school.
 One banner read “What is teaching without God?”.
 Their prayers were eventually answered – Cardinal Heenan gave the Board of Governors a guarantee from the Church, which enabled them to purchase the lease of the school’s current premises in Pont Street.

-Clarissa Lada-Grodzicki, mother of a More House girl and member of the Board of Governors between 1970-1095, kept meticulous records during this period.
+Clarissa Lada-Grodzicki, mother of a More House girl and member of the Board of Governors between 1970-1995, kept meticulous records during this period.
 We can thank her for the numerous newspaper clippings and various reports about the history of the school, especially in 1970-1971 when its future hung in the balance.
+The lengthiest, most detailed report was written by Pamela Coate, a long-time director at More House.
+Below is a curated summary of its contents and a full gallery of images can be found at the end.

 Dr and Mrs Auden